 The child archetype symbolizes innocence, playfulness, wonder and awe.
 Nothing helps us better come into the moment and learn the great skill of presence that spiritual masters discuss than the child archetype.
 Being present is nothing more than detachment from the past or the future and absolute absorption in the moment.

 Think of a child at play.
 Nothing exists but what they are doing at that exact moment.
 Spiritual seekers spend their entire lives trying to seriously recapture this gift.
 Enlightenment is mistaken for maturity, but the great teachers tell us that we must embrace innocence and playfulness to find God.

 The child archetype is not merely a side of us that needs attention, but a gifted, powerful force within that can help us grasp some of the most profound of life experiences.
 The child archetype is ever present in the world around us and in the One.
 Why else would animals play?
 It is an essential aspect of living, a way to shirk the fears and troubles of the world and for a moment at least come into communion with all that is beautiful.

 If you find yourself struggling with how to become present, stop studying, stop trying, just stop with the effort.
 Take a break.
 Invite the child archetype in to show you how to play.
 Play has no obvious purpose, isn’t on a timeline, and draws us in.
 Find what you like to do, forget what time it is, and put the to-do list away.

-The light and shadow expression of each of these seven child archetypes is quite different and although we may see nuances of more than one of these child archetypes acting in our lives, it is possible to pick out just one that has a primary influence and dig deeper into her patterns.
+The light and shadow expression of each of these child archetypes is quite different and we may see nuances of more than one of these child archetypes acting in our lives. it is helpful to single out just one that has a primary influence and dig deeper into her patterns.